Climate and Environmental Emergency Declared for Europe

 To prevent the most severe impacts of climate change, the international community has agreed that global warming should be kept below 2șC compared to the temperature in pre-industrial times.
 That means a temperature increase of no more than 1.2°C above today's level.
 To stay within this ceiling, the scientific evidence shows that the world must stop the growth in global greenhouse gas emissions by 2020 at the latest, reduce them by at least half of 1990 levels by the middle of this century and continue cutting them thereafter.

-Looking further ahead to 2050, EU leaders have endorsed the objective of reducing Europe's greenhouse gas emissions by 80-95% compared to 1990 levels as part of efforts by developed countries as a group to reduce their emissions by a similar degree.
+Looking further ahead to 2050, EU leaders have endorsed the objective of reducing Europe's greenhouse gas emissions to net-zero as part of efforts by developed countries as a group to reduce their emissions by a similar degree.
 The European Commission has published a roadmap for building the low-carbon European economy that this will require.

 The European Environment State and Outlook Report